 The Chosen One: Not in the original manga, but in subsequent iterations of the story such as the video game, Hyakkimaru was said to be a messiah chosen by the gods and given supernatural powers to defeat the 48 Majin, which not only explains why the Majin chose to cut a deal with his father, but also how Hyakkimaru can survive with most of his organs missing.

 Unsettling Gender-Reveal: When Hyakkimaru regains his real eyes after vanquishing another demon, he realizes that the Dororo he has spent so long traveling with is actually a girl.
 His regards towards her change considerably.

-Unusual Weapon Mounting: One of Hyakkimaru's legs has a spray-gun in the knee that he uses to douse demons with holy water.
+Unusual Weapon Mounting: Hyakkimaru's legs have water guns in their knees, which he uses to douse demons with holy water (he gets his left leg back from the first demon he tries it on).
 His nose is also an explosive, though luckily he grows a real nose after he uses it to blow a demon fox's head off.

 Villainous BSOD: Very rare in this story.
 A demon's underling takes in Dororo temporarily, with the intent of eventually sacrificing him to her master (the White-Faced Fudou), but finds that she's grown fond of him.